 - Get familiar with what Facebook doesn’t like.
 We linked to this earlier, but it’s worth another mention.
 This article on Facebook Business will give you an idea of what you should shy away from, and how not following these guidelines can adversely affect all your ad campaigns.

 - Learn about setting up Facebook ads from Facebook.
 Facebook Blueprint has free courses from Facebook to teach you how to expertly navigate their ad platform.
 It’s the best resource for learning Facebook A-Z and if you’re going the DIY route, investing your time here is going to be time — and eventually, money — well-spent.

-Facebook ads and your costs
+Facebook Ads and your costs

-While it’s true that the price of Facebook marketing can vary, you can definitely bring the cost down if you focus on creating visually pleasing, high-quality ads that are relevant to your target audience.
+While it’s true that the price of Facebook marketing can vary, you can bring the cost down if you focus on creating visually pleasing, high-quality ads that are relevant to your target audience.

 As Facebook is a very visual platform, we’ve found that video ads convert at an amazing rate, while also lowering the cost.

-We have some good news for you!
-The award-winning creative department and user acquisition team at Promo.com put their heads together to uncover the secret formula behind effective Facebook video ads and turned it into a workbook just for you!
+Pro tip: The award-winning creative department and user acquisition team at Promo.com put their heads together to uncover the secret formula behind effective Facebook video ads and turned it into a workbook just for you!
 Click here to download this Facebook Video Advertising ebook!